Essays after (Re)Making Love: A Memoir became a book

 Michael Johnson, foreign correspondent and writer for The International Herald Tribune, American Spectator, Open Letters Monthly and The Columnists.comMary Tabor’s captivating story of love and death tackles the tangle of relationships within and outside the bonds of marriage.
 Her eye-popping knowledge of men’s and women’s behavior is effortlessly recounted as couples face their anguished choices.
 Set in a world of art, music, anthropology and science, her novel enlightens the mind while it stirs the emotions.
 She does all this in a confident style of prose that ranks her alongside the finest novelists working today.

 Margaret Brown, publisher of Shelf Unbound, recommends Who by Fire as a book club selection.
-Read the interview with Mary in Shelf Unbound.
+Read the interview with Mary and be sure to discover Shelf Unbound (full issue is below).

 “The Fire,” excerpt from completed novel, Chautauqua Literary Journal, summer 2006, review of The Woman Who Never Cooked also appears in this issue.